LostNintendoHistory/Lost-NDS-TV/fwpatch/README.md

 ## 5. Install CFW

- - Put in your flashcart "fwmanager.nds" .Source:https://github.com/CTurt/CFW-Suite/tree/master/fwManager
+ - Put in your flashcart the homebrew "fwmanager.nds" (Source here:https://github.com/CTurt/CFW-Suite/tree/master/fwManager)
- - Make a folder with name `firmwares` and put inside your CFW file
+ - Make a folder with name `firmwares` in the root of the flashcart, and put inside your CFW file
  - Open the fwmanager.nds in your flashcart and select the CFW.
 Short the SL1 terminal as if you were installing FlashMe.
- - After finish power off and power on your Nintendo DS.
+ - After finishing, power off and power on your Nintendo DS.
  - Now enjoy your NDS in your TV with NDS TV OUT 😉